sunnamed434/UnityVulnerableEntryPoint/README.md

 ## UnityVulnerableEntryPoint
 UnityVulnerableEntryPoint is a tool that uses **[AsmResolver][asmresolver]** for assembly manipulation and for searching an entry point in your favorite game for cheating, because anti-cheats such as BattlEye have hardcoded checks for modules inside of a game, in this case you can easily find entry point - edit this method via dnSpy or other decompiler and load your cheats in Ring3 (user mode).
-If you have any questions/issues please let me know [there](https://github.com/sunnamed434/UnityVulnerableEntryPoint/issues).
-You can install the latest version of UnityVulnerableEntryPoint [here](PATH TO THE UNKNOWN CHEATS DOWNLOAD).
+If you have any questions/issues please let me know **[there][issues]**.
+You can install the latest version of UnityVulnerableEntryPoint soon.

 ![Preview image][preview]